Chapter 10 - GUI (Imgui)

 }

-First we need to setup Imgui key map which translates some GLFW key codes to the ones used by Imgui to properly handle special key events for some components (such as key widgets, etc.).
-After that we need to setup a GLFW key callback which first calls Window key call back to handle exit key events to close the window.
+First we need to setup a GLFW key callback which first calls Window key call back to handle key events and translate GFLW key code sto Imgui ones.
 When setting a callback we obtain a reference to a previously established one so we can chain them.
 In this case we will invoke it if the key event is not handled by ImGui.
 We are not using char callbacks in other parts of the code, but if you do, remember to apply that chain schema also.
 After that, we set up the state of Imgui according to key pressed or released events.
 Finally, we need to setup a char call back so text input widgets can process those events.

 Let's view the render method now: